brilliantcontract/casino/docs/how to run WebLogic server.md

 Use credentials to login:

-- username: `bob`
+- username: `bob`    -nsn-
-- password: `BobSecret!`
+- password: `BobSecret!`    -Nsn:diodk!-

-When you logged in, use command `ip addr` to find IP address of the virtual machine.
+When you logged in, use command `ip addr` -gr ahho-  to find IP address of the virtual machine.

 Type `exit` to end user session.